 Volatility or lack of appreciation in our stock price may also affect our ability to attract new talent and retain our key employees.
-Many of our senior personnel and other key employees have become, or will soon become, vested in a substantial amount of stock or stock options.
-Employees may be more likely to leave us if the shares they own, or the shares underlying their vested options, have appreciated in value relative to the original purchase price of the shares or the exercise price of the options, or conversely, if the market price of our common stock declines or if the exercise price of the options that they hold are above or near the market price of our common stock.
+For example, due in part to the COVID-19 pandemic, the market price of our common stock has been and may continue to be volatile, and employees may be more likely to leave us if the market price of our common stock declines or if the exercise price of the options that they hold are above or near the market price of our common stock.
+Conversely, many of our senior personnel and other key employees have become, or will soon become, vested in a substantial amount of stock or stock options and may be more likely to leave us if the shares they own, or the shares underlying their vested options, have appreciated in value relative to the original purchase price of the shares or the exercise price of the options..
 If we are unable to retain our employees, or if we need to increase our compensation expenses to retain our employees, our business, operating results, financial condition, and cash flows could be adversely affected.